Happy 2023! For a lot of us, the new year means a fresh start and brings resolve to take better care of our bodies.

 The Water-Toxin Myth

-You may have heard that it’s necessary to drink water after a massage… because some have claimed that massages send toxins directly into the bloodstream, & the best way to flush ’em out is to drink plenty of water to encourage your kidneys to remove those toxins from your body.
+You may have heard that it’s necessary to drink water after a massage.
+Some “experts” claim that massages send toxins directly into the bloodstream, & the best way to flush ’em out is to drink plenty of water to encourage your kidneys to remove those toxins from your body.

 This rumor has been going around for many years.
 However, this myth is… busted!!